-If you watch the clip to the right, you'll notice Bargatze does three big things.
+If you watch the clip you'll notice Bargatze does three big things.
 He mostly relies on dialogue between him and his wife.
-There's just enough detail to picture the scene, and everything is action, then reaction.
-He says he hates pizza parties, but it's really about figuring out the right amount to order.
+There are just enough details to picture the scene, and everything is action then reaction.
+He says he hates pizza parties but it's really about the figuring out the right amount to order.

-Now, Bargatze has honed that story by telling it hundreds of times.
+Now Bargatze has honed that story by telling it hundreds of times.
 But we can still learn from how he does it.